harrycresswell/harry/site/content/page/now.md

 url = "now"
 +++

-I’m back in Hamburg, Germany.
-It’s Christmas market season. 🎄🎅
+Happy New Year!

+Right now I’m in London.
+It’s back to work 🤓.
+Mainly on [In Detail](https://indtl.com/) – we’re about to officially launch our latest project 🎉.

-If I’m not drinking Glüwein 🍷 I’ll most likly be working my way through [Practical Javascript](https://watchandcode.com/p/practical-javascript) 🤓 or working on [Type Services](https://typeservices.co/). 👨‍🎨
+I’m still dedicating part of my mornings to [Practical Javascript](https://watchandcode.com/p/practical-javascript) 🤓 and making plans for [Type Services](https://typeservices.co/).

 These are pretty much my priorities right now, but if you want to talk, [drop me a messages](/contact/).
 I’m always keen to hear from new people.

-**Last Updated:** November 25, 2018.
+**Last Updated:** January 07, 2019.
 (Page inspire by [Zen Habits](https://zenhabits.net/now/).)